zarthur/CSCC-Fundamentals-Android-Notes/week_05/readme.md

 }
 ```

-In this example, we've added four fields *TEMP_UNIT*, *HUMIDITY_UNIT*,
+In this example, we've added five fields *TEMP_UNIT*, *HUMIDITY_UNIT*,
-*PRECIPITATION_UNIT*, and *counter*.
-The first three are marked final so
+*PRECIPITATION_UNIT*, *FREEZING_TEMP*, and *counter*.
+The first four are
-they will act like constants.
-If you run this example, the output should be:
+marked final so they will act like constants.
+If you run this example, the
+output should be:

 ```
 Counter: 0